 We understand and embrace the positive impact DEI has on performance and innovation and we are dedicated to cultivating an open workplace where employees can share perspectives and present challenges and opportunities.

-- We launched a DEI Council comprising six search team partners and consultants and three corporate management team members to facilitate execution of action items.
+• We launched a DEI Council comprising of a rotating mix of search team members, as well as corporate management team members to facilitate execution of action items.

 SHARE MORE